ftnext/python-docs-hello-world/README.md

+# How to see stack trace of Flask application on Azure WebApps

+Use `logger` in Flask application.
+(NOTE: There is a time lag before the log is written)

+You don't have to change any settings of WebApps at Azure Portal.

+---

 # Python Flask app on Azure App Service Web

 This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service Web.